Wellingtone Supports the Institute of Cancer Research on the Journey to PMO Maturity

 Expert Assistance to Validate the PMO Strategy and Roadmap

 Keen to apply her updated knowledge, Michelle was quick to return to ICR and implement the ideas she had acquired.
-Having created a strategy for the PMO, she then attended Wellingtone’s PM Day of Service – a pro bono service for charities, for which Wellingtone is the exclusive UK delivery partner.
+Having created a strategy for the PMO, she then attended Wellingtone’s Project Management Day of Service (PMDoS) – a pro bono service for charities, for which Wellingtone is the exclusive UK delivery partner.
 “I took our strategy for year one and asked our allocated PMO Consultant to validate that approach.
 His feedback was hugely valuable – I took away some important key lessons.
 One of those was around identifying quick wins to show how the PMO is adding value.
 Another was the importance of the reporting heartbeat and how to get that right.
 That’s a challenge for us, since as a charity we can’t justify expenditure on expensive automated tools, so we do all our reporting manually.

 We operate in a highly regulated environment and we’re accountable for how we spend the funds we raise.
 It’s vital to ensure that we’re giving our executive teams – from the Trustees to the Project Board – the right information so that they can make informed portfolio decisions.